Carlos ‘Charly’ Castillo

 Q:How long have you worked at Cafe Retiro?

 A year and a half, but I’m not really a waiter.
-I used to be a salesman for Nescafé and also worked in administration and I used to teach martial arts called Sipalki.
+I used to be a salesman for Nescafé and also worked in administration.
+I also used to teach a martial art called Sipalki.

 • What are your work hours?